What is Management?

 Major outcomes of Elton Mayo studies

-- Workers working in a group develop bond of relationship
+- Workers working in a group develop a bond of relationship

-- Behavior at workplace depend on their mental state, emotions, and prejudices
+- Behavior at the workplace depends on their mental state, emotions, and prejudices

 - Human and liberal attitude helps in improving performance

-- Managerial skills and technical skills are not necessary to be leader
+- Managerial skills and technical skills are not necessary to be a leader